 Donor Advised Investment Program

-Pandora IP is a global Public Trust for environmental innovation that is concurrently forming and expanding to the U.S., Cayman Islands, Netherlands, India, and where needed.
-We assist innovators and startup companies with ICO placement, IP licensing, and direct-to-industry “DAI” programs.
-A donor-advised investment is a donation that is invested as advised by the Donor for a tax credit and return on investment that can be further donor-advised.
+Pandora IP is a global Public Trust for environmental innovation that is concurrently forming and expanding to the U.S., Netherlands, India, and where needed to assist innovators and startup companies with ICO placement, IP licensing, and direct-to-industry “DAI” programs.
+A donor-advised investment is a donation that is invested as advised by the Donor for a tax credit and return on investment that can be further donor-advised tax abated.

 Our Donor Advised Investment Program is for environmental and safety innovation, products, process, and business practice that benefits the public good.
-Companies that enroll in our program for Plasmacat, claim a three to five-year tax credit, receive a matching dividend return (from Plasmacat) and allocate half of their enrollment cost to develop plasma for their combustion products or process.
-When participants innovate valuable hardware and software for their industry segment, Pandora IP is a nonprofit Licensor that returns tax-abated licensing revenue (royalty) to the DAI program that is allocated as advised by the donor of the IP.
+Companies that enroll in our program for Plasmacat claim a long-term tax credit, receive matching dividends from Plasmacat and develop plasma technologies for all combustion products or processes.
+Participants innovate valuable hardware and software for their industry segments and Pandora IP is a nonprofit Licensor that returns tax-abated licensing revenue allocated as advised by the donor (of the IP).

 When enrolling in the DAI program for Plasmacat,

 Plasmacat’s company valuation will exceed $1B from technology licensing and products sold to U.S. markets, seeded by the DAI program.
-The capacity of the program is $600M and is divided among six industry segments, namely, manufacturers and users of engines for on-and-off-road vehicles, marine vessels, stationary equipment; and, burners for heating, industrial process, and electric power generation.
+The capacity of the program is $600M and divided into six industry segments, manufacturers and users of engines for on-and-off-road vehicles, marine vessels, stationary equipment; and, burners for heating, industrial process, and electric power generation.